 Back in the day, most DJs mainly used a mixer and a couple of turntables, whether they were scratching or spinning hits.
 But with the introduction of CDs and MP3s, most DJs quickly made the switch to digital tech because it significantly cut down on the amount of gear they had to haul and music in this digital format was simply more reliable compared to vinyl records.

-Manufacturers took notice and began producing controllers that offered the ability to mix and remix beats, in addition to other capabilities that DJs simply couldn’t get out of their basic turntable setup.
+Manufacturers took notice and began producing DJ controllers that offered the ability to mix and remix beats, in addition to other capabilities that DJs simply couldn’t get out of their basic turntable setup.

-Apps and software programs that are designed for DJ use will allow you to mix your tracks and apply effects and filters, trigger samples, and perform a variety of tricks such as modifying waveforms.
+This allows you to mix your tracks and apply effects and filters, trigger samples, and perform a variety of tricks such as modifying waveforms.

-Aside from basics including uploading music into the sound library, the software creates the virtual decks on which you’ll be mixing and provides the transport controls needed for playback.
+Aside from the basics including uploading music into the sound library, the software creates the virtual decks on which you’ll be mixing and provides the transport controls needed for playback.

 How DJing Software Works

-But aside from uploading new music to your library, the software also offers virtual controls for creating virtual decks the DJ will use for mixing, as well as controls for playback.
+But aside from uploading new music to your library, it also offers virtual controls for creating virtual decks the DJ will use for mixing, as well as controls for playback.
 DJ and software apps will monitor all the DJ’s moves as they mix and apply the effects, music waveforms, and filters the DJ chooses.

-These mini DJ software programs will usually include the word “lite” in the title.
+These mini DJ software will usually include the word “lite” in the title.
 For beginners, these smaller versions can work fine, but if you’re a pro and looking for a program that will truly allow you to test your skills and throw together some great beats, then you’ll need to upgrade to the full version.
 If you’re on a tight budget you should definitely factor in this extra expense.

 How Modern DJ Controllers Work